bbauska/UofM-Intro-HTML5/README.md

   style="border: 2px solid #000000; width:40%" />
 </p>

-So let&apos;'s talk about paid services, both the mid-range and the full.
+So let&apos;s talk about paid services, both the mid-range and the full.
 With paid services, you tend to have much better tools for manipulating your code.
-It&apos;'s not just about putting your files up on the web.
+It&apos;s not just about putting your files up on the web.
 You can do things like have email filters, send out special, what we call cron jobs.